 The reason it is known as ‘Tumbling’ is that the E’s are facing in different directions.
-See below for an example.
+See below for an example of a tumbling E Eye Test.

 Before the test is taken, you must ensure the testing room is set up correctly.
 The room must be bright enough – a minimum of 500lux with a maximum of 750lux.
 The random tests that are printed need to be a correct size – there is a line which needs to be measured and must measure 250mm (with only 5mm of error room) and the person having the test must hold the test sheet 400mm away (or within 25mm of that distance).